keptn-contrib/prometheus-sli-service/README.md

 :warning: The `prometheus-sli-service` has been merged into the `prometheus-service` maintained here: https://github.com/keptn-contrib/prometheus-service
 Please visit the [prometheus-service](https://github.com/keptn-contrib/prometheus-service) for further developing the functionality of the `prometheus-sli-service`.

-:warning: Due to the merge, this repository has been set to read-only and will be archived in the future.
+:warning: Due to the merge, this repository will be set to **read-only on 9th of July**, and will be archived in the future.

 # Prometheus SLI Service
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/keptn-contrib/prometheus-sli-service)